MIKAIA-projects/plug-in-your-own-ai/README.md

 ## MIKAIA Plug-in your-own AI App
 MIKAIA comprises off-the-shelf image analysis Apps that are ready to be used, but it also can be extended by users<br>
- - medical users can use the AI Author to interactively train new AI models in MICAIA within minutes.
+ - medical users can use the AI Author to interactively train new AI models in MIKAIA within minutes.
 Since the AI Author is based on a Few Shot Learning AI method, it can be trained using only very few annotations<br>
  - technical users can plug in their own AI scripts into MIKAIA and this way make use of the infrastructure provided by MIKAIA.
-Finanally, they can deploy their AI models and put them into a pathologist's hands, who does not have a linux laptop and cannot run a Python or Matlab script on their own computer.
+Finally, they can deploy their AI models and put them into a pathologist's hands, who does not have a linux laptop and cannot run a Python or Matlab script on their own computer.
 Instead they can use MIKAIA as a UI, which invokes the script and provides APIs to it for reading in pixels or visualizing overlays.

 ## plugin scripting language
 The user plugin will typically be a Python file, but it could also be an R script, Matlab script or any other executable. <br>
 The reason is that MIKAIA does not directly invoke the plugin script.
 Instead, it turns to a man-in-the-middle, the "script-broker", which discovers local scripts and reports them to MIKAIA, and which invokes the local script as a new process.
 Afterward, the plugin can communicate directly with the REST server hosted by MIKAIA.

 ## where does the plugin run
-The the communication protocoll is REST, the plugin can be executed on the same computer as MIKAIA, inside a Docker or on another computer in the network.
+The communication protocol is REST, the plugin can be executed on the same computer as MIKAIA, inside a Docker or on another computer in the network.

 ## what is open sourced?
 - MIKAIA itself is not open source, but it can be downloaded for free from www.mikaia.ai.